aig-hagen/probo2/README.md

 + *-rnd, --random_arguments*

     Generate additional argument files with a random argument.
++ *-fun, --function*

+    Custom functions to add additional attributes to benchmark.
 + *--help*

     Show this message and exit.

 **Example**
 ```